bitovi/academy/src/technology-consulting/6-communication-styles.md

 - Send written communication to those who prefer it over face-to-face meetings.

 Small adjustments help build stronger relationships with clients and colleagues.

+Tips and techniques:

+- **Be aware of neurodiversity:** Understand that communication preferences can vary between neurotypical and neurodivergent individuals.
+Adapt your style to meet different needs.

 ### Cultural background and communication styles